 Below is a table showing the platforms supported by build.git.
-OP-TEE as such supports many more platforms, but since quite a few of the other platforms are maintained by people outside Linaro or are using a special setup, we encourage you to talk to the maintainer of that platform directly if you have build related questions etc. Please see the MAINTAINERS file for contact information.
+OP-TEE as such supports many more platforms.
+To find out how to run OP-TEE on those, please reach out to the maintainer of that platform directly if you have build related questions etc. Please see the MAINTAINERS file for contact information.